+The OOC is responsible for enforcing the Occupational Safety and Health Act of 1970 (OSHAct) in the Legislative Branch.
+In the Washington DC Metropolitan Area alone, Legislative Branch properties cover over 18 million square feet.
+Over 30,000 employees occupy Legislative Branch facilities across the country and millions of people visit the Capitol Complex each year.
 The General Counsel of the OOC exercises the authorities granted to the Secretary of Labor under the OSHAct to inspect and investigate facilities where Legislative Branch employees are working.
 The General Counsel may issue citations to the employing office for violations and file complaints with the OOC's Executive Director against the employing office if a violation has not been corrected.
-The General Counsel not only enforces the OSH provisions of the CAA, but assists in writing substantive regulations, issued through the Board of Directors of OOC, where a modification of the substantive regulations promulgated by the Secretary of Labor would be more effective for implementing the OSHAct in the Legislative Branch.
+The General Counsel also assists in writing substantive regulations, issued through the Board of Directors of the OOC, where a modification of the substantive regulations promulgated by the Secretary of Labor would be more effective for implementing the OSHAct in the Legislative Branch.

-The OSH specialists in the Office of the General Counsel conduct inspections for the biennial report and respond to requests for inspection.
+The OSH team in the Office of the General Counsel conducts inspections for the biennial report, responds to requests for inspection, and provides technical assistance.
 The CAA requires that at least once each Congress, the General Counsel conduct inspections of all facilities of the House of Representatives, the Senate, the Office of Congressional Accessibility Services, the Capitol Police, the Congressional Budget Office, the Office of the Architect of the Capitol, the Office of the Attending Physician, the Office of Compliance, the Library of Congress, and the Government Accountability Office.
-Due to resource constraints, the General Counsel moved to a risk-based OSH inspection program beginning in the 112th Congress that focused on inspecting higher-risk hazards1 that pose the greatest threat of fatalities and injuries to workers and building occupants.
-The General Counsel no longer inspects every area of "all facilities" at least once each Congress.
-Instead, we target high-voltage areas, machine shops, boiler rooms, and other high risk hazard areas in "all facilities," as well as worksites with repeat hazards that pose the most serious threats to worker health and safety.
-Areas of special interest include all day care facilities and the Senate Page School and Dorm.
+Due to resource constraints, the General Counsel moved to a risk-based OSH inspection program beginning in the 112th Congress, and continuing in the 113th Congress, that focuses on inspecting and assuring the abatement of higher-risk hazards1 that pose the greatest threat of fatalities and injuries to workers and building occupants.
+The General Counsel no longer inspects every area of "all facilities" at least once each Congress.2